Dadido3/D3money/README.md

 A library to handle monetary values and currencies.

+This library is still in development.
+While it works and most of its functionality is tested by unit tests, the API may have breaking changes until version 1.0.0 is reached.

 ## Features

-- Uses [shopspring/decimal](https://github.com/shopspring/decimal) for arbitrary-precision fixed-point decimal numbers
+- Uses [shopspring/decimal](https://github.com/shopspring/decimal) for arbitrary-precision fixed-point decimal numbers.
-- Immutable by default for safety
+- Values are immutable by default for safety.
-- ISO 4217 currencies
+- ISO 4217 currencies.
-- Extendable to more/custom currencies without risking overlaps of codes or IDs
+- Extendable with custom currencies.
-- Tests to ensure uniqueness and validity of currencies
+- Tests to ensure uniqueness and correctness of (even custom) currencies.
+- Useful mathematical operations, including a way to split a monetary value into several parts.
-- Data-bindings for JSON, Binary, Text, Gob encodings
+- Data-bindings for JSON, Binary, Text, Gob encodings.
-- Implements scanner and valuer interfaces for databases
+- Implements scanner and valuer interfaces for databases.
-- Implements `GormDBDataTypeInterface`
+- Implements `GormDBDataTypeInterface`.

 Planned:

-- [ ] List of cryptocurrencies
+- [ ] Include cryptocurrencies and tokens.
+- [ ] Split locale and currency information.
-- [ ] Formatting of values with specified locale
+- [ ] Formatting of values with specified locale.
+Support CLDR as good as possible, also `go generate` support.
+- [ ] Migration field for currencies, e.g. to describe how custom currencies will map to official supported currencies.
+- [ ] Generate currency data from the official ISO 4217 sources via `go generate`.

 ## Usage